kimsama/Unity-GoogleData/README.md

 Unity-GoogleData
 ================

-Unity-GoogleData enables Unity editor to use google spreadsheet data within its editor.
+Unity-GoogleData enables to use google spreadsheet data within Unity editor.
 With Unity-GoogleData, you can retrieve data from google spreadsheet or upload any changed data back to google spreadsheet.

 Usage